🚁 6 Drone Physics Experiments That Will Make Your Students Love STEM

 Example of PocketLab Voyager on cart measuring position and velocity with IR Rangefinder at different points down the ramp

-VelocityLab App (PocketLab Voyager or PocketLab One)
+VelocityLab App (PocketLab Voyager or PocketLab One.
+Not compatible with Voyager 2 or G-Force)

 Follow the steps below: